🎉 ThreatConnect® 7.12 is now available! We love customer feedback. Write a review of ThreatConnect and we'll give you up to $50 as a thank-you gift!

 Note

-The hash algorithm used for the file indicator in Feedly will determine the type (MD5, SHA1, or SHA256) of the File Indicator created in ThreatConnect.
+The hash algorithm used for the file indicator in Feedly determines the type (MD5, SHA1, or SHA256) of the File Indicator created in ThreatConnect.

 Feedly API FieldThreatConnect Field